-Another financial benefit of teaching abroad is the teacher may not be required to pay taxes on his or her earnings.
-Traditionally the country in which the teacher is working does not tax earnings because the teacher is not a citizen.
+Another financial benefit of teaching abroad is that the teacher may not be required to pay taxes on their earnings.
+Traditionally the country in which the teacher works does not make tax earnings because it is not a citizen.
 You would want to check with a licensed accountant to find out more.

-Furthermore, the teacher’s home country does not charge tax on the earnings because the money was earned abroad.
+Furthermore, the teacher’s home country does not charge tax on the earnings because it was earned abroad.
 The tax savings associated with this can be substantial, making teaching internationally a sound economic decision.Applying for a teaching post internationally is not as difficult as you may think. #teaching #international Click To Tweet

 Finding Job Leads to Teach Overseas

-If you have just finished college and are looking to teach overseas, you can contact your college to see if they have programs to assist you in finding an international teaching job.
+If you have just finished college and are looking to teach overseas, you can contact your college to see if they have programs to help you find an international teaching job.

-Colleges which have international study departments are often prepared to assist graduates from the school in locating international work.
-Additionally, there are several annual job fairs for international teaching positions, sometimes these provide a gold mine of opportunity.
+Colleges with international study departments are often prepared to assist graduates from the school in locating international work.
+Additionally, there are several annual job fairs for international teaching positions; sometimes, these provide a gold mine of opportunity.

 LinkedIn is an excellent place to locate specialized recruiters and available positions.
 Make sure your profile is focused on your target position.
-This is critical to be found on this large professional network.
+This is critical to be found on this extensive professional network.
 Search engine optimization SEO is critical to get found by the right schools or potential recruiters.

-Connect with us if you would like help to write a searchable, attention-grabbing LinkedIn profile or any other job search documents to secure an international teaching job.
+If you would like help to write a searchable, attention-grabbing LinkedIn profile or any other job search documents to secure an international teaching job, connect with us.